semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of Dec 17, 2018

 - New feature: Restart workflow.
-  Available via “Restart" button on the workflow page, or `sem rebuild workflow <id>` in CLI.
+  Available via the “Restart" button on the workflow page, or `sem rebuild workflow <id>` in CLI.
 - [checkout](https://docs.semaphoreci.com/reference/toolbox-reference/#libcheckout)
   runs faster by doing a shallow git clone.